BawdyAnarchist/quBSD/Future_Development.md

 	- Add new class and boot practices
 	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
 		- This will require creating a new file in /home/ftp/<IPaddr> on 0control

+Take another hack at the recording device problems

 ### SPECIFIC SCRIPTS OR FUNCTIONS